programs

 Throughout the year, we are making monthly visits to the Salvation Army in East Cleveland to provide them with these resources, as well as the Zelma George Shelter Downtown (not open to public).
 Additionally, these free health screenings are offered during Care-A-Van events once a month May-October.

 In 2016, Food Strong Founder Sara Continenza began to work closely with the Cleveland Metropolitan School District to build a School Garden toolkit and curriculum based on Ohio's Learning Standards.
 Food Strong has since guided students at over a dozen public schools through the design, planting, maintenance and harvest of onsite fresh food and flower gardens.
-A large emphasis is placed on STEAM learning, entrepreneurship, environmentalism, social-emotional learning, and community development.
+A large emphasis is placed on STEAM stills, entrepreneurship, environmentalism, social-emotional learning, and community development.
 We have also partnered with local artists to guide our students through the design and creation of food focused murals to spread awareness while beautifying our communities.
 The mural project is funded by Cuyahoga Arts and Culture.

 Food Strong also operates a Learning Garden at the urban farm at the Coit Road Farmers Market which serves as an onsite location where various educational programs can be hosted.
 The Learning Garden was our response to the pandemic and consequent school closures, giving us the opportunity to bring together small groups of learners in a safe, outdoor environment.
 Our students regularly practice selling their produce at farmers markets in order to gain business skills.
 We continue to expand our entrepreneurship programming.